Nonthaburi province: History

 Nonthaburi was declared a city in the middle of the 16th century.
 It was previously a village named Talat Khwan.
 During the reign of King Prasat Thong, a canal was dug to create a shortcut for the flow of the Chao Phraya.
 The river changed its flow into the new canal, which is still the riverbed today.
 In 1665 King Narai built a fortress, as the shorter river course was giving enemies an easier route to the capital, Ayutthaya.
 The town was then moved near the fortress.

 From 1943 to 1946 the province was incorporated into Bangkok.

 Symbols

 The provincial seal shows earthenware, a traditional product of Nonthaburi.
 The provincial tree and flower is the yellow flame tree (Peltophorum pterocarpum).
+Nonthaburi is a province where the Chao Phraya River crosses from north to south, and on the ground, the Chao Phraya giant catfish (Pangasius sanitwongsei) is the provincial aquatic life.

 The provincial slogan translates to "Grand royal mansion, renowned Suan Somdet, Ko Kret's pottery, famous ancient temples, tasty durians, and the beautiful government office".
 The royal mansion refers to Phra Tamnak Nonthaburi in Mueang Nonthaburi District, the former residence of Prince Maha Vajiralongkorn.
 Princess Mother Srinagarindra Garden (Suan Somdet) is a water garden with a statue of princess Srinagarindra in the Pak Kret District.
 The provincial administration building once received an award as the most beautiful such building by the Ministry of Interior.